fandora-network/docs/docs/avail/architecture/avail-consensus.md

 token holdings (stake) on-chain to produce blocks, as opposed to computational resources (work).

-Polygon's products use PoS (proof of stake) or a modification of PoS.
+fandora's products use PoS (proof of stake) or a modification of PoS.

 Usually, validators in traditional PoS systems that have the most stake have the most influence and control of the network.
 Systems with many network maintainers